dokkev/obsidian-valut/SIm2Real/TDMPC.md

 - Model-based methods have historically struggled to outperform simpler model free methods in continuous control tasks.
 - MPC optimizes a trajectory over a short, finite horizon due to immense cost of long-horizon planning.
 - MPC can be extended to approximate globally optimal solutions by using a terminal value function that estimates discounted return beyond the planning horizon

-*Terminal Value Function*
-- estimate long-term return from a future stte at the end of ho
 - However, obtaining an accurate model and value function can be challenging

 - TD-MPC is data-driven MPC using a task-oriented latent dynamics model and terminal value function learned jointly by temporal difference learning.
--
+- At each decision step,m

+*Terminal Value Function*
+- estimate long-term return from a future stte at the end of horizon